LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Experiments

 \subsection{Ablation Studies}

 We ablated LERD to assess each prior’s impact on predictive performance (Table~\ref{tab:ablation}).
 On AD Cohort~A, the no-prior baseline is moderate; adding the dLIF prior boosts accuracy, while the ERG prior improves accuracy and F1 via inter-channel modeling.
 Combining both yields the best scores.
 On AD Cohort~B, the pattern holds with larger gains: the dLIF prior gives the biggest accuracy lift under subtler classes, and the ERG prior raises F1.
 Their combination again performs best.
 Overall, each prior helps, and together they provide robust predictions on realistic EEG.
+One-factor sweeps in Appendix~\ref{sec:sensitivity} show that performance is not concentrated at a knife-edge setting of the auxiliary weights.